-Results 1–10 of 16 for "Curriculum"X related to "Letters: December 2004" Refine Your Search Refine Your Search TopicEducation (11)Children (4)Learning & memory (3)HIV & AIDS (2)Bullying (1) 5 more... [+] Depression (1)Emotional health (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Fernald, L. Dodge (1) 9 more... [+] Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+Results 1–10 of 16 for "Curriculum"X related to "Letters: December 2004" Refine Your Search Refine Your Search TopicEducation (12)Children (3)HIV & AIDS (2)Learning & memory (2)Sleep (2) 6 more... [+] Anxiety (1)Bullying (1)Depression (1)Emotional health (1)Suicide (1)Testing issues (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Fernald, L. Dodge (1) 8 more... [+] Fernald, Peter S. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Mausner, Bernard (1)McCombs, Barbara (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 4.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 5.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
-Some of the content is password protected and reserved for TOPSS members only.Curriculum 6.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 2.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 3.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 4.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 5.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
-Curriculum 7.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 8.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
-Curriculum 9.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 10.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsCurriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Curriculum"X related to "Letters: December 2004"
+Curriculum 6.Teaching Tip Sheet: Counselor Attitude BiasTherapist attitudes and biases are important to areas of study in psychology in that they impact on the process of psychotherapy.
+Curriculum 7.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 8.Activity 2.2: Sleep DisordersStudents actively identify the symptoms, treatment or prevention of insomnia, narcolepsy, sleep apnea, SIDS, nightmares, night terrors, sleepwalking, REM behavior disorder and jet lag.Curriculum 9.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 10.Lesson 2: Anxiety Disorders and Somatoform DisordersA lesson plan that includes detailed information on anxiety disorders (OCD, generalized anxiety disorder, phobia and panic disorder) and explaining somatoform disorders.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Curriculum"X related to "Letters: December 2004"